God and Other Minds: Scholarly reaction

-Michael A. Slote in The Journal of Philosophy considered that "[t]his book is one of the most important to have appeared in this century on the philosophy of religion, and makes outstanding contributions to our understanding of the problem of other minds as well".
+Professor Michael A. Slote in The Journal of Philosophy considered that "[t]his book is one of the most important to have appeared in this century on the philosophy of religion, and makes outstanding contributions to our understanding of the problem of other minds as well".

 According to the philosopher William Lane Craig, God and Other Minds helped to revitalize philosophy of religion after the palmy days of logical positivism by applying "the tools of analytic philosophy to questions in the philosophy of religion with an unprecedented rigor and creativity."

 Alvin Plantinga’s response to the problem of evil, commonly known as the free will defense, contends that it is logically possible that an omnipotent and omnibenevolent God could not have created a world with a significantly better balance of good over evil than the actual world.
 This defense hinges on the claim that the existence of free will necessarily entails the possibility of moral evil, and that preventing such evil would require the elimination of genuine human freedom.
 By demonstrating that the coexistence of God and evil is not logically contradictory, the problem of evil for an omnibenevolent deity is resolved.